 How does AI and IoT impact the future of work?

 By now you’ve probably figured out that automation in the workplace isn’t going anywhere.
-Between advances and inter-connectivity in AI and IoT (Artificial Intelligence and the Internet of Things), things are speeding up, and the concept of “busy work” is becoming a thing of the past.
+The future of work, between advances and inter-connectivity in AI and IoT (Artificial Intelligence and the Internet of Things), indicates that things are speeding up, and the concept of “busy work” is becoming a thing of the past.
 Businesses have been looking for ways to improve upon processes with the use of new technology since the beginning of business, and there isn’t much in this world that can stop progress.
 Ultimately, if you’re not willing to compete with those who embrace new technology, you’ll likely find yourself increasingly unable to compete as time marches on and innovation in the workplace gets more technical.

 Artificial Intelligence isn’t about robots taking human jobs.
-It’s about changing tedious, time and revenue consuming, manual jobs, into strategically automated tasks and systems.
+The future of work is about changing tedious, time and revenue consuming, manual jobs, into strategically automated tasks and systems.

 Professional Services related to the technology industry, supply chain management and operations, strategy, and customer services will become increasingly dependent on AI technologies in order to stay competitive in the marketplace.
 This goes for media and telephony organizations, consumer retail, financial services, health care, industrial, energy companies, and beyond.